wmmihaa/azureiotbootcamp/labs/Lab3.md

      }
  });
  ```
-5. Run the script.
+6. Run the script.
 Go back to the **Device Explorer** in the azure portal and verify that JSON document has been modified accordingly.

-6. You can also query the IoT Hub for devices that match a particular search criteria.
-Add the following code at the end of AddTagsAndQuery.js to implement the queryTwins function
+7. You can also query the IoT Hub for devices that match a particular search criteria.
+Add the following code at the end of *AddTagsAndQuery.js* file to implement the **queryTwins** function

  ```js
  var queryTwins = function() {